marksteele/self-destruct-o/README.md

 The master key is stored in AWS KMS and only accessible to the root AWS account, and the Lambda function that reads from DynamoDB.

+Users can optionally provide a passphrase.
+When using a passphrase, an encryption key is derived from the passphrase using PBDKF2, and the secret is encrypted with AES-256 in CBC mode (in the browser) prior to being sent to the backend.

 # Installation

 First, you need to provision a KMS key (which will cost you 1$/month)